SardorKamoliddinov/WeatherApp/README.md

 You may also see any lint errors in the console.

 ## view
-you can use and review my project by https://sk99-weather.netlify.app/
+You can use and review my project by https://sk99-weather.netlify.app/

+## nescessary
+You must enter the country name correctly!!!